nep-pack/NonlinearEigenproblems.jl/docs/src/bemtutorial.md

 precompute_quad!(mesh,gauss_order) # precompute quadrature coefficients
 assemble_BEM(λ, mesh, gauss_order,der) # Compute the matrix consisting of all the integrals corresponding to λ
 ```
+These functions are based on the model (and inspired by some of the code) in ["Chebyshev interpolation for nonlinear eigenvalue problems", Effenberger, Kressner, BIT Numerical Mathematics, 2012, Volume 52, Issue 4, pp 933–951](https://link.springer.com/article/10.1007/s10543-012-0381-5).

 ## Implementation in NEP-PACK

-In order to define your new NEP you need to define a newNEP-type
+In order to define your new NEP you need to define a new NEP-type
 ```julia
 struct BEM_NEP <: NEP
     mesh::Vector{Triangle}